Holocaust Center of Northern California: History

-"Holocaust," dedicated in November 1984 in Lincoln Park, was created by the sculptor George Segal.
+"Holocaust," which was dedicated in Lincoln Park in November 1984, was created by the sculptor George Segal.

 The Holocaust Center of Northern California is in collaboration with the Austrian Holocaust Memorial Service.

 The Bay Area Holocaust Oral History Project merged with the HCNC.

 HCNC Programs and Services

 Education

 HCNC provides educational opportunities to students and educators through its various programs: